tadan/tadan/README.md

 ### Ciao 👋

-I am Daniele, a prototyper based in Stockholm 🇸🇪
+I am Daniele, a design technologist based in Stockholm 🇸🇪

 🔥I am currently working with (_and for_) [**Another Tomorrow**](http://anothertomorrow.io).
 I like Web, Design and making things with Arduino and Raspberry Pi.